Amursana: Amursana rebellion (1755–1758)

 Amursana rallied the majority of the remaining Oirats and launched his rebellion against the Qing.
-The Chinese armies had by now withdrawn leaving behind only a skeleton force under Ban Di.
-Helpless and unable to do anything, Ban Di committed suicide on 4 October 1755.
+The Manchu armies had by now withdrawn leaving behind only a skeleton force under Ban Di.
+Helpless and unable to do anything, Ban Di died by suicide on 4 October 1755.
 For the following eight months, Amursana was the sole leader of the Oirats and the de facto Dzungar Khan.

 Meanwhile, as he had promised, Qianlong appointed Khans for each of the four Oirat clans in a move designed to prevent them joining the rebellion.
 Qing troops were once more dispatched in late March, 1756 retook Ili.
-Amursana escaped and fled to the Kazakh Khanate where his father-in-law, Ablai Khan, refused to hand him over, despite the threat of a Qing invasion of his territory.
+Amursana escaped and fled to the Kazakh Khanate where his father-in-law, Ablai Khan (who happened to be a descendant of Genghis Khan), refused to hand him over, despite the threat of a Qing invasion of his territory.
+Ultimately, this act of sheltering Amursana also triggered a war between Qing China and Kazakh Khanate, and putting the resurrected Dzungar Khanate on the side of the Kazakhs for the first time.

 Qianlong railed at his generals for their failure to capture the fugitive, saying they were a waste of time and money.
 He dismissed them and ordered the withdrawal of all troops then appointed Zhaohui commander of a small expeditionary force that was sent to garrison Ili.